-The Organization is involved in microfinance and provides individual business, consumer and rural loans, solidarity group-based general and group-based agricultural micro loans.
+The Organization is involved in microfinance and provides individual business, consumer and rural loans.
 The loans are disbursed both in local and foreign currencies.

 The registered office of the Organization is located at 2a, Agatangeghos str., Yerevan, Republic of Armenia.